 GeneCards Summary for HIST4H4 Gene

 HIST4H4 (Histone Cluster 4, H4) is a Protein Coding gene.
 Diseases associated with HIST4H4 include fragile x syndrome.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Viral carcinogenesis.
 GO annotations related to this gene include poly(A) RNA binding and histone binding.
 An important paralog of this gene is HIST1H4C.

 UniProtKB/Swiss-Prot for HIST4H4 Gene

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.